Skip to main content

 Social connection (OAuth) configuration

-<AuthView /> automatically renders sign-in buttons for social connections (Google, Apple, etc.) that are enabled in your Clerk Dashboard.
-However, these buttons require native application credentials to be configured — without them, users will see the buttons but get an error when they tap them.
+<AuthView /> automatically shows sign-in buttons for any social connections enabled in your Clerk Dashboard.
+However, native OAuth requires additional credential setup — without it, the buttons will appear but fail with an error when tapped.

 Platform support